bsukalo/gamefinder/README.md

 # Gamefinder

 A web app for exploring video games by genre and platform.
-Built using React + TypeScript, Tailwind CSS, ChakraUI, and deployed using Vercel.
+Built using React + TypeScript.

 Try out the app [here](https://gamefinder-ndl6.vercel.app).